Safety and Security

 The following residence halls that do not have screens (Horn/Knapp, Bledsoe, Sneed, Hulen/Clement, and Murray Halls) have window stoppers instead.
 If a window stopper is removed, a replacement fee will be assessed to the resident(s) of the room.
 Window stopper replacement is a minimum of $35.

-The windows in Chitwood, Weymouth, Talkington, West Village, Stangel, Murdough and Coleman Halls must remain sealed for safety reasons.
+TThe windows in Chitwood/Weymouth, Talkington, West Village, Stangel/Murdough and Coleman Halls must remain sealed for safety reasons.
 If they are opened in any way, a charge is assessed to the resident(s) of the room to reseal the windows.
 Resealing windows will be a minimum of $40.
-Windows with cranks (Weymouth and Carpenter/Wells), if broken will be a minimum cost of $140.
+The windows in Carpenter/Wells have cranks; if broken there is a minimum cost of $140.

-If the Community Advisor is not available, contact the hall/ complex office so another staff member can help you with the check-out procedures process.
-The resident should retain the student copy of the form as proof of completion of the check-out process.
-In order to receive the proper refunds, or to be charged correctly, residents must return their room key at the time of check out.
-An improper check out may result in additional charges.
+If the Community Advisor is not available, students must contact the hall/complex office so that another staff member can complete the required check-out procedures process.
+The resident should retain the student copy of the associated form as proof of completion of the check-out process.
+Residents must return their room key at the time of check out.
+An improper check-out may result in additional charges.

-A resident who fails to check out properly, with University Student Housing and a Community Advisor, or fails to remove personal belongings from the assigned space upon cancellation of the contract; is subject to additional charges for room use, cleaning and/or packing of items.
+A resident who fails to check out properly with a University Student Housing Community Advisor or fails to remove personal belongings from the assigned space upon cancellation of the contract is subject to additional charges for room use, cleaning, and/or packing of items.

 Residence Hall Policies

 Residence Hall policies are published online at http://housing.ttu.edu/hallpolicies.

 University Student Housing reserves the right to update and change the Residence Hall Policies at will.